 Best served in a Julep cup, garnished with a sprig of fresh mint.

 One of the Mint Julep’s major claims to fame is its starring role in The Great Gatsby in the hands of the novel’s hapless heroine, Daisy, who named it her summertime cocktail of choice.
-IRL, it’s best known as the official drink of the Kentucky Derby, where it’s sipped along the racetrack while watching thoroughbreds compete for the winning title.
+In real life, it’s best known as the official drink of the Kentucky Derby, where it’s sipped along the racetrack while watching thoroughbreds compete for the winning title.
 Want the recipe?
 Click it like it’s hot!

 5. Manhattan